Cost of a Bad Hire for the Applicant

-I am assuming you are employed.
-If we connect with you regarding a career opportunity, we evaluate not only your experience and skillset for ‘fit’, but to ensure that the company, its corporate culture and the community into which you are moving will work for you.
+If you are employed and we connect with you regarding a career opportunity, we evaluate not only your experience and skillset for “fit”, but to ensure that the company, its corporate culture and the community into which you are moving will work for you.
 We want you to have the highest probability of success.
 We do not want you to accept a new position, resign, start with the new company, and have that employment end.
 That is a lose-lose!

 The agricultural industry is the size of your fist – everyone has connections with key players somehow.
 How would it impact your career if you are released from a position for poor performance or poor fit?

 So, that is why we have an in-depth evaluation process.

 • The transition to remote work and shifts has significantly impacted company onboarding practices.

 • Many companies are working to improve their candidate experience and reduce the time-to-hire.

 Change is good, however, some hiring process changes have negatively affected the evaluation of candidates.
 A quick (bad) hiring decision can have an unintentional effect or influence throughout an organization.

 Cost of a Bad Hire for the Company